nhubbard/konf/README.md

 ### Retrieve value from config

-Retrieve associated value with item (type-safe API):
+To retrieve the value associated with your config item, you can use the type-safe API:

 ```kotlin
 val host = config[Server.host]
 ```

-Retrieve associated value with item name (unsafe API):
+Alternatively, you can use the "unsafe" API with a fully qualified string path to your spec:

 ```kotlin
 val host = config.get<String>("server.host")
 ```

-or:
+You can also omit the `.get`:

 ```kotlin
 val host = config<String>("server.host")
 ```

+The unsafe API is the suggested method to use in Java.
+It is possible to use the type-safe API from Java, but it is significantly more clumsy than using the unsafe API.

 ### Cast config to value

-Cast config to a value with the target type:
+You can cast a config instance to a value given a target type:

 ```kotlin
 val server = config.toValue<Server>()